RiceCrispyy/d2-prebl-explorer-info/README.md

 > depot 1085662 manifest 2210332166360342287
 >
 > Install them to the same folder, keep in mind this means a manual install of the mod later down the line.
 If you are not comforable with that the just wait for release, I will have an installer.

-## Progress
-Currently almost done with the rewrite.
-Testing and some last features will follow.
-Ready in a few days.

 ## Features
 - Load into any destination / activity